JRCSTU/co2mpas_driver/README.md

 ## Installation

 **Install co2mpas_driver**
-    This package can be installed from source easily on any machine that has pip.
+    This package can be installed from source easily on any machine that has git and pip.
     You can install co2mpas_driver's most recent commit.

         pip install git+https://github.com/JRCSTU/co2mpas_driver.git@75e619a